FinleyGibson/Datascience-Best-Practices/README.md

 to configure virtual environments to be built and stored within the project root directory.

 ### Creating a new project
-To create a new porject open the command line tool for your system in the desired parent directory for the project.
+To create a new project open the command line tool for your system in the desired parent directory for the project.
 Then run:
 ```shell
 poetry new --src {project-name}
 ```